OpenMDAO/Aviary/README.md

 ## Visualization

-To visualize XDSMs and successfully pass spec tests, all the XDSM files must be run.
-This can be done using the `run_all.py` utility script within the `aviary/xdsm` directory.
-This is a necessary step before unit testing, otherwise unit tests will fail.
+To create XDSM visualizations of some of the Aviary code, run the `run_all.py` utility script within the `aviary/xdsm` directory.

 ## Validation